Pryzmm/Split-Self/DISCLAIMER.md

 - The 'Command' event will open the system's command prompt, but it doesn't execute anything and is meant to merely scare the player
 - For some events, the mod will sometimes read the user's system name out to them
   - For some Youtubers, the mod will instead call them by their public name, or a variant of their name
+- The 'Browser' event reveals personal browser history across Firefox, Google, and Opera GX
+- The 'Emergency' event will reveal your city via GeoIP.
+VPNs will counteract this.